You're thinking about moving to Bangkok but you're not sure if there are more pros than cons about living in Bangkok?

-The quality of life you have, the value for money and the access to services is just too good to be true.
+The quality of life you have, the value you get for your money and the access to services is just too good to be true.

-- Clubs and bars open every nights of the week.
+- 🎉 Clubs and Bars open every night of the week.
 I come from the countryside in France and let say that Sunday to Wednesday isn't really full of options.
 In Bangkok, you can party any night.

-- An exciting Cocktail Scene.
+- 🍸 An Exciting Cocktail Scene.
 If you like good booze and expensive short drinks, well, you'll be amazed by what Bangkok packs now.
-And there's always more Cocktail Bars opening at every corners of the city.
+And there's always more Cocktail Bars opening at every corner of the city.

-- Business Opportunities.
-The amount of Luxury is impressive here.
+- 💲 Business Opportunities.
+The amount of luxury is impressive here.
 Money is flowing into the country, and mostly in Bangkok, non stop.
-And with 25 million people visiting the city every year there's no way you can't make money there.
-It's gonna take time and require to build a strong network, but the longer you stay, the more opportunities you'll have.
+And with 30 million people visiting the city every year there's no way you can't make money there.
+It's gonna take time and requires building a strong network, but the longer you stay, the more opportunities you'll have.

-- Shops Open around the clock.
-With 7 Eleven Stores, Foodland and some other brands that are open and serve food 24/7, it's so convenient.
-I often wake up late and work at night and I can get food at 2am, buy toothpaste or pay my bills at 4am.
-You don't have to stick to "business hours" to live your life.
+- ⏱ Shops Open around the clock.
+With 7 Eleven Stores, Foodland, and some other brands that are open and serve food 24/7, it's so convenient.
+I often wake up late and work at night and I can get food at 2 am, buy ice cream, or pay my bills at 4 am.
+You don't have to stick to "business hours" to live your life normally here.